Cover image for When to Change Brake Pads: 5 Telltale Signs It's Time

 Q: Can I change brake pads myself?

 A: Yes, if you have the right tools and experience.
-Otherwise, seek a professional.
+Otherwise, it's always best to seek a professional mechanic to ensure the job is done safely and correctly.

 Q: What happens if I wait too long to change brake pads?